Knitting books are so inspirational. They make you want to grab some yarn and knitting needles and get knitting.

 by Margaret Radcliffe

 This knitting book answers questions about the art of knitting.
 Topics covered:

 - Shaping and fitting, borders and embellishment, plus more.

-The Knitter’s Handy Book of Patterns by Ann Budd
+The Knitter’s Handy Book of Patterns

 Full of quick and easy knitting patterns for the festive season.
 Arne and Carlos translate traditional Scandinavian knitwear designs into individual patterns perfect for holiday décor.

 Hand knitted items to suit beginners and experts.
 You’ll find step-by-step instructions, how-to tips, and full-color photos of great knitting ideas.Check Price On Amazon

 by Andrea Rangel

 Stranded colorwork with a modern twist.
 Explore the 200 motifs derived from graphic design elements and colorwork charts.